namiri-tech/docs-rdme-ng/docs/DIGITAX NIGERIA API HUB - GET STARTED/getting-started.md

 Nigeria is one of the countries and the country's tax authority, **FIRS** (Federal Inland Revenue Service) has a transformative e-invoicing system, simply referred to as *FIRS e-Invoicing System*.

-## Introduction to FIRS e-Invoicing System and DigiTax
+## Introduction to FIRS e-Invoicing System and DigiTax platform

 ### FIRS e-Invoicing System